rkristelijn/wsl-mexn/readme.md

 **What am I testing?** - As we, as web developers, use webpack very often; I just tried to run npm start on my project [https://github.com/kristelijn/lean-mean](https://github.com/kristelijn/lean-mean) both on my VBox Debian install as the configuration below simultaniously, captured some runs each and calculated the average.

-**How am I testing?** - I just take the time from `npm clean-install`.
+**How am I testing?** - I just take the time from `npm run clean-install`.
 I have a script in a package.json `rimraf .next package-lock.json node_modules && npm cache verify && npm install`.
 As it does a lot of stuff it is a good indicator on benchmarking.
 ```
-$ time npm clean-install
+$ time npm run clean-install
 > ...
 > ...